 The 10 Key Items to Pack for Hawaii

 Ahhh, Hawaii.
 The Aloha State is known for its relaxed, welcoming vibe.
 It’s goodbye iPhone notifications, and hello sunbeams and surfers!
 But before you enter this worry-free zone, you have to pack—and that can be a challenge.
 After all, you might need gear for hiking and water sports, beach day essentials, and clothing that will work in Hawaii's multiple climates.
 Luckily, we've done all the research for you.
-Whether you're trekking along the Na Pali Coast in Kauai, catching rays with a drink in hand on one of Maui's beaches, or checking out Oahu's nightlife, this list of 10 items will have you covered.
+Whether you're trekking along the Na Pali Coast in Kauai, catching rays with a drink in hand on one of Maui's resorts, or checking out Oahu's nightlife, this list of 10 items will have you covered.

 Carry-All Beach Bag

 For Hawaii, you’ll need a beach bag that can stand up to some serious abuse—saltwater, sand grit, a spilled mai tai or two.
 L.L.
 Bean's multipurpose canvas tote is just that.
 It's great for hauling a days' worth of essentials and durable enough to withstand getting thrown around.
 The classic style comes in more than a dozen colors, but we adore the detailing on this one.
 Its adjustable straps, antique-nickel hardware, and blue and red contrast stitching make it a standout.

 Earlier this year, Hawaii became the first U.S. state to pass legislation banning the sale of sunscreen containing chemicals harmful to coral reefs.
 The law doesn't go into effect until 2021, but why not be an early adopter and go toxin-free?
 Badger makes all-natural skincare products, including this terrific, reef-safe sunscreen.
 This formula contains SPF 34 and DEET-free bug repellant.